 With just a few images, you can give a home some real potential.
 Especially in the eyes of new and wandering homeowners.
 Just like the image above, you can even try a few different styles to really get the minds of potential buyers rolling.
 Changing out some curtains, a rug, or move furniture around.

-14) Facebook post ideas for real estate: Showcase the neighborhood
+14. Facebook post ideas for real estate agents: Showcase the neighborhood

 When buying new homes, buyers look at a lot of different details.
-One of those details being the surrounding neighborhood.
+One of those details is the surrounding neighborhood.
 Unsurprisingly, the neighborhood matters a lot for most families.

 Take a look at this aerial view of this beautiful neighborhood from Bayleys Real Estate for example: